artyomtkachenko/consul-spike/README.md

   * 2 Vault servers to play with HashiCorp's Vault

-# The work is on going status.
+# Project status - ongoing.